 Learn your risk for heart attack or stroke with calcium scoring

-If you’re concerned about your risk for heart disease, cardiac calcium scoring might be right for you – and it’s available at ETMC at a special low price.
+If you’re concerned about your risk for heart disease, cardiac calcium scoring might be right for you – and it’s available at ETMC for a special low price of $75.

 The test for calcium scoring is conducted using a cardiac CT scan, a noninvasive screening procedure that shows the presence, location and extent of plaque in the coronary arteries.

 To schedule your scan, contact the participating ETMC hospital nearest you:

 |ETMC Athens / 903-676-2169||ETMC Carthage / 903-694-4941|

 |ETMC Henderson / 903-655-6535||ETMC Jacksonville / 903-541-5166|

 Calcium is a component of plaque, which leaves deposits along vessel walls that can build up and harden, causing a life-threatening condition known as atherosclerosis that can lead to heart attack or stroke.